mm-adt/mm-adt.github.io/rationale.md

 ---

 Open source software development is no longer the toil of the "hobbyist."
-The open source models that were developed 20 years ago have not evolved to address the social and economic hardships that developers now face.
-The mm-ADT open source model offers world-class developers an economic experience that is more natural, sustainable, and aimed at satisfying their ultimate desire: the carefree execution of their talent.
+The open source models that were developed 20 years ago are unable to address the contemporary social and economic issues that developers currently face.
+The mm-ADT open source model offers world-class developers an economic experience that is intended to be more natural, sustainable, and aimed at satisfying the ultimate desire: to live comfortably while pursuing further mastery of the trade.

-## The Plight of the Open Source Developer
+## The Plight of the Free Open Source Developer
 [](#developer-plight)

 <limg><a href="assets/images/posters/what-about-india.jpg"><img src="assets/images/posters/what-about-india.jpg" width="170" /></a></limg>

 ### Independent Open Source Developers Suffer Economically

-Independent open source developers spend their time developing software that provides no financial compensation and, as the popularity of their project increases, success can lead  to burnout and financial ruin.
+Independent open source developers spend their time developing software that provides no financial compensation and, paradoxically, as the popularity of their project increases, success can lead to burnout and financial ruin.

 ### Corporate Open Source Developers Sacrifice Autonomy